RicardoSilveira23/rant-pico8/README.md

 The death of his wife left him alone and in the dark, afraid and lost he startes leaving notes around the house preparing for the moments when his memory would trick him.

-Throughout the game you will find yourself lost in the scenery and the sounds as you realize that the only key to save him from that cold, dark and wintery night will be the recovery of what was taken from him… it’s **memory.
+Throughout the game you will find yourself lost in the scenery and the sounds as you realize that the only key to save him from that cold, dark and wintery night will be the recovery of what was taken from him… it’s **memory**.

 Will you be able to help this poor soul find out who he is and live through another night…